-Space Camp is the ultimate educational experience that illuminates real-world applications of science, technology, engineering and mathematics (STEM).
+Space Camp is an educational camp in Huntsville, AL, on the grounds of the U.S. Space & Rocket Center Museum at NASA’s Marshal Space Flight Center.
+It is the ultimate educational experience that illuminates real-world applications of science, technology, engineering and mathematics (STEM).
 Students work as a team and confront mission scenarios that require dynamic problem solving and critical thinking – 21st century learning skills required in the workplace.

 Throughout the week, students are immersed in astronaut training techniques using equipment adapted from NASA’s astronaut program.
 They learn about space hardware, enjoy and educational water activity and experience a spaceflight mission while learning about aerospace career opportunities.

-You can learn more about Space Camp here: https://www.spacecamp.com/space/camp
+You can learn more about Space Camp on NASA’s website here: https://www.spacecamp.com/space/camp

 Going to Space Camp is a two part process.

 (1) Participate in our programs!
 At Taking Up Space we want to get to know participants and build upon their interests before they attend Space Camp.